What is Acupuncture?

 Over the last 2 decades, there has been huge growth, in both the quantity, and quality of Acupuncture research.
 From the results of this research, we now know that the insertion of Acupuncture needles, triggers the nervous system to start a cascade of events, which cause changes to both the brain and the internal organs.
 Brain scans show that Acupuncture stimulation deactivates the parts of the brain associated with stress ( the fight or flight response) and activates the parts associated with the parasympathetic nervous system ( the rest and restore part).

 Acupuncture also stimulates the body to release its own natural pain killers such as Endorphins and molecules such as Adenosine are also released, which are associated with tissue healing and disease resolution.
+Some great references which demonstrate this relationship are listed below.

 What does acupuncture feel like?